TobiasBg/WP-Table-Reloaded/readme.txt

 * First release (not everything functional)

 == Upgrade Notice ==

+= 1.9 =
+This upgrade includes a few new features, like output caching and a custom table CSS class, and several enhancements.

 = 1.8 =
 This upgrade includes an updated DataTables library, enhances several features and fixes a few small issues.